timdh/deepfashion_detector/README.md

 # Deepfashion Detector
 Application that tells whether an image is a real or fake FashionMNIST data point.
 Fake images are generated with a GAN generator, for the classifier we use the GAN discriminator.

+The goal of this project is to see how a trained discrimniator performs as a classifier of real/fake images.

 ## Prerequisites (tested on Linux)
 - Python 3
 - PyTorch